My Pillow: Promotion

 The company's success took off after an infomercial in October 2011.
 The 30-minute show was shot in one day in front of a live studio audience and cost $500,000 to produce and launch.
 As of September 2013, the infomercial was running an average of 200 times per day on local and national networks.
 Since it first aired, My Pillow has sold more than 30 million pillows and grown from 50 employees to over 1,500.

 In July 2015, Lindell and My Pillow sponsored an attempt to set a new Guinness World Record for the world's largest pillow fight at a St. Paul Saints baseball game.
 The fight featured 6,261 participants, beating a previous record of 4,201.

 In May 2018, Lindell and My Pillow again broke the Guinness World Record for the world's largest pillow fight, this time at the evangelistic PULSE Movement event held at the U.S. Bank Stadium, after Lindell led over 45,000 people in prayer.

+In January 2024, Lindell said he typically bought an average of $1 million in ads per week on Fox and acknowledged that the network had reduced his credit from 12 weeks to eight weeks.
+He complained that Fox had recently cut him off at a $7.8 million debt and demanded payment from him, as he claimed this amount was within his credit line and that Fox was trying to silence him.